 "I do wish it."

 "Then I shall do as you request.
-Provided you will listen," he replies, a sincere look in his eyes.
+Provided you will listen," he replied, a sincere look in his eyes.

 Her frown vanished, replaced with a relieved smile.
 It felt good knowing she had someone to depend on.
 They spent the next few minutes in conversation.
 Lyria told him of Cassardis; what it was like, what kind of people were there, and how she spent her entire life living beside the sea.
 If he was to travel with her, he would need to know her attachment to the place and why they would probably stop there on many occasions.
 He listened intently, happy to learn more about the Arisen.